Kordell Stewart: Post-NFL career

 Following Boller's reactivation on November 9, 2005, the Ravens cut Stewart instead of keeping him as a third-string player, activating running back Musa Smith instead.
 Stewart had no comment following the announcement he had been cut from the team.

 Stewart made guest appearances on the TV shows Deal or No Deal and Pros vs. Joes.

 On April 29, 2008, in an interview on the WCNN "680 The Fan", Stewart expressed interest in returning to the NFL.
-Also, according to ESPN2's First Take on July 28, 2008, Stewart had not officially retired and had been working out at his home, to attempt a comeback during following pre-season.
+Also, according to ESPN2's First Take on July 28, 2008, Stewart had not officially retired and had been working out at his home, to attempt a comeback following pre-season.
 He later was put into free agency but was never selected by a team.

 He appeared in January 2009 as an analyst on ESPN's College Football Live, and then later appeared again in July during the show's "50 States Tour" for the show's episode regarding Colorado athletics.

 Stewart was also a sideline reporter for the United Football League and is currently an analyst on various ESPN shows such as NFL Live, NFL 32, Take 2, and Mike and Mike in the Morning.

 Stewart officially retired from the NFL in 2012.

+In 2025, Stewart accepted a voluntary Offensive Coordinator role with South Forsyth High School in Georgia.

 Personal life

 Stewart has a son, Syre, with his ex-girlfriend Tania Richardson.

-Stewart met Porsha Williams, a granddaughter of civil rights leader Hosea Williams, in 2009 at downtown Atlanta's Luckie Lounge.
+Stewart met Porsha Williams in 2009 at downtown Atlanta's Luckie Lounge.
 On May 21, 2011, they married in a lavish ceremony that was featured on WE tv's Platinum Weddings.
+Stewart appeared as himself alongside Williams on Bravo's The Real Housewives of Atlanta season 5 and 6.
 Stewart filed for divorce from Williams on March 22, 2013, on the grounds that the marriage was irretrievably broken.
 Initial reports stated he was unwilling to pay any spousal support.

 In March 2017, Kordell won a $3 million lawsuit against internet personality Andrew Chad Caldwell, who made headlines in 2014 in front of a St. Louis church stating that he was delivered from homosexuality.
-Andrew Caldwell claimed to have a gay relationship with Kordell, which was proven false.
+Andrew Caldwell claimed to have a gay relationship with Kordell.
+Since the lawsuit, Kordell has still not been paid by Andrew Caldwell.
+In 2021 on an episode of Tamron Hall, Kordell referenced the incident, which led to Andrew Caldwell going to social media threatening to file a lawsuit against both Tamron Hall and Kordell for mentioning the issue that Andrew Caldwell denies despite evidence that proved he made up the false accusations.

 Stewart is an avid golfer and carried a nine handicap when he was an active NFL player.

 Stewart was the cover athlete for the 1997 video game NFL Blitz.

 On March 23, 1998, Stewart appeared on the first-ever cover of ESPN The Magazine alongside Kobe Bryant, Alex Rodriguez and Eric Lindros.

 Stewart later published an essay on The Players' Tribune, detailing the racism and false rumors of homosexuality he faced as the Steelers' quarterback.